-Born in Spain to a french father, Antoine Duparc, a sculptor and a Spanish mother, she moved to Marseilles with her family at four.
+Baptised in Murcie, Spain, on 15 October 1726, her father was Antoine Duparc, a sculptor and a Spanish mother, Gabrielle Negrela.
+She moved to Marseilles with her family at four.
 There is a piece of less information on her earlier days and education, but she presumably learned in the beginning from her father.
 There is little evidence that she trained briefly with the painter Jean Baptiste van Loo.
 Her sister, Josephe Antonia, was also a professional artist.
+Subsequently, she stayed in London in the 1760s but returned to Marseille by 1771.
+She was a member of the local Academy.

 As an adult, Francoise Duparc lived in Paris and London, producing and exhibiting vast genres of paintings, from figure paintings to religious subjects and portraits.
 When she returned to her home, Marseilles, in 1771, she became a member of the local academy and started genre paintings.
 However, it is notable to know that most French genre paintings of the time were not entertaining and moralizing.
 So these were not so popular.
 Hence, Duparc started to get influenced by the Dutch genre paintings, which resulted in a beautiful series of her artworks.
 She painted the everyday tasks of working-class people with dignity, showcasing every emotion in them she could.
 It was often said that her paintings were similar to those of Jean Baptiste Simeon Chardin.

-The story of the painting Femme au bonnet de dentelle Huile sur toile on canvas is well understood by a usual everyday chore where an old-woman curiously prays through beads.
+The story of the painting Femme au bonnet de dentelle Huile sur toile on canvas is well understood by a usual everyday chore where an old woman curiously prays through beads.
 There is an expressiveness on the canvas by Duparc through her vivid eyes, peaceful facial expressions and choice of subtle warm colours.
 If you look closely at the lady, you will see that Duparc showed the self-contained compactness of her personality, where her only world for the last days revolves around books and God.
 The artist impeccably showed patchwork to fill the old lady with colours, but at the same time, showing the wrinkles on her face through lines.
 The contrast of the image is higher with pronounced saturation.
 With the blend of cool and warm colours, she perfectly portrayed the curious emotion behind the portrait.
+With crosses arms at her belt, her shoulders covered with a scarf, her face is neither young nor too old, however, her posture appears elderly.
+By looking at the painting, one can suggest that she is a symbol of her after-work rest as she wears her work clothes.
+There are no distraction in the composition, just a bench and subject.

-Another canvas of Francoise Duparc, which displays a woman knitting in a peaceful posture, has left the viewers flabbergasted by the way, the artist showed a resemblance of an everyday-easy chore with such delicacy.
+Another canvas of Francoise Duparc, which displays a woman knitting in a peaceful posture, has left the viewers flabbergasted by the means the artist showed a resemblance of an everyday-easy chore with such delicacy.
 The painting shows the entirely emotional look of the lady through her simplicity.
-Upon looking, the certain facial expression, choice of sober colours, and innocent use of white on warmer backgrounds showed the wiseness of the artist.
+Upon looking, the definite facial expression, choice of sober colours, and innocent use of white on warmer backgrounds showed the wiseness of the artist.
 Again, there is a gentle fold of clothes, substantial use of saturation and light on her delicate skin, which makes this composition one apart.
+There is a sense of anonymity in her composition, Unlike her other artworks, she does not gazes the viewer, instead bent down towards wool resting on her lap.
+Francoise gave a little to minimal attention to the actual domestic interiors, as the sitter remained her main concern.

 Unequivocally, the beautiful use of colours, radiancy, sentimental emotions and the lightness of Francoise Duparc makes her art special.
 It feels that Duparc was no less than the lady Vermeer.
 So, let us celebrate the craftsmanship and excellence of the colours through her canvases.
 Meanwhile, let me know which painting of her adored you much.